quiph/RecyclerView-FastScroller/README.md

                         android:layout_width="match_parent"
                         android:layout_height="match_parent"/>
             ....
-            other views can also come here
+            other view tags can also come here
             ....
     </com.qtalk.recyclerviewfastscroller.RecyclerViewFastScroller>

-Since the fast scroller extends a `RelativeLayout` other view can also be added to it, with the rule of the `RecyclerView` on which the fast scroller functionality needs to be added is the first element in the view group
+Since the fast scroller extends a `RelativeLayout` other view tags can also be added to it, with the rule being that the `RecyclerView` on which the fast scroller functionality needs to be added be the first element in the `ViewGroup`

 #### Programmatically adding the RecyclerView